AidanMonk/LetsCook/README.md

 ---

-- **Leave user reviews and calculate calorie information**: Users can leave reviews, and an API can fetch calorie.
+- **Leave user reviews and calculate calorie information**: Users can leave reviews, and an API can fetch calorie info.
   ![view2](https://github.com/user-attachments/assets/69a960b6-6b13-4722-a0f1-640be94d0a0f)

 ---